CyborgShadow/laptop/README.md

 Your `~/.laptop.local` is run at the end of the `mac` script.
 Put your customizations there.
 You can use the `.laptop.local` you downloaded above to get started.
-It lets you install the following tools (commented out by default):
+It lets you install the following tools:

 * [Atom] - GitHub's open source text editor
 * [CloudApp] for sharing screenshots and making an animated GIF from a video